marian-nmt/marian/README.md

 A C++ decoder for Neural Machine Translation (NMT) models trained with Theano-based scripts from Nematus (https://github.com/rsennrich/nematus) or DL4MT (https://github.com/nyu-dl/dl4mt-tutorial)

+We aim at keeping compatibility with Nematus (at least as long as there is no training framework in amunNN), the continued compatbility with DL4MT will not be guaranteed.

 ## Requirements:
  * CMake 3.5.1 (due to CUDA related bugs in earlier versions)
  * Boost 1.5